 Go to Settings > Mail, Contacts, Calendar > Fetch New Data > Slide to Off

-What was popularized by Blackberry is now available for many devices, getting your emails on the phone as soon as it arrives (Just like an SMS).
-It causes perennial battery drain because the email accounts are constantly refreshed in background and data services of the phone is utilized.
+What was popularised by Blackberry is now available for many devices, getting your emails on the phone as soon as it arrives (Just like an SMS)?
+It causes perennial battery drain because the email accounts are constantly refreshed in background and data services of the phone is utilised.
 You can set all such accounts to receive updates manually or set a frequency of checking.

 Go to Settings > Mail, Contacts, Calendar > Fetch New Data > Select Your Preference

 If you want to download some large file or large app from iTunes store, then do it through Wi-Fi and not on a 3G connection.
 Not only Wi-Fi speeds would be faster, it would also take less juice from your battery in comparison to 3G connections.
 Know 10 Reasons To Buy iPhone SE